 Welcome to the Joint Munitions Command (JMC).

-Mission: Provide America's Joint Forces with ready, reliable and lethal munitions at the right place and time, in a cost effective manner, to enable successful military operations.
+with ready, reliable, lethal munitions at the right place and time to sustain

 Vision: Providing Munitions for America's Warfighters through World-class Logistics.

 JMC provides the conventional ammunition life-cycle functions of logistics sustainment, readiness and acquisition support

 for all U.S. military services, other government agencies, and allied nations as directed.
 JMC is the logistics integrator for